 Co-ed living options are based in a historic way of looking at gender as a gender binary, meaning that there are only two options: male and female.
 Individual floors or suites in co-ed buildings are still restricted to a single gender, although the building as a whole is not single-gender.
 Several of our residence halls still offer this as an option for living for individuals who will feel most comfortable in these spaces.
 Gender-inclusive housing allows students who are different genders to live together in the same room or suite.

 Potentially, not at all.
 If you want to continue to live with roommates of the same gender, you can.
 If you want to live in a residence hall with students of all the same gender, you can do that, too.

 Why is gender-inclusive housing important at the University of Mount Union?

-The Office of Residence Life values all students and the unique perspectives that they bring to campus, and wants every student who lives on campus to feel comfortable and safe.
-We recognizes that same-sex room assignments are not ideal or appropriate for all students.
+The Office of Residence Life values all students and the unique perspectives that they bring to campus and wants every student who lives on campus to feel comfortable and safe.
+We recognize that same-sex room assignments are not ideal or appropriate for all students.
 Gender-inclusive housing seeks to provide an environment that is welcoming to all gender identities and is not limited to the traditional gender binary (male and female).

 Where will the gender-inclusive residence halls be?

 Gender-inclusive housing will be available in two of our suite-style buildings, Shields and Bica-Ross Residence Halls, one of our traditional-style buildings, Elliott Hall, and in our townhouses and apartments.
 Gender-inclusive housing will also be an option available to students who decide to participate in our theme house community.

 Who can participate in gender-inclusive housing?